emmavanbreukelen/MTL-MHOL/README.md

 ## Before running the code
 - Set up the programming environment:
-  - The model is coded in Python 3.12 (in Databricks)
+  - The model is coded in Python 3.12
+  - The coding environment used is Databricks using Databricks runtime 17.3LTS with Apache Spark 4.0.0 and Scala 2.13 running a single CPU node rd-fleet.4xlarge with 128GB of memory and 16 cores
   - Install the required packages: `pip install -r requirements.txt`
 - Set up the data:
   - The unprocessed Criteo dataset can be found in `Data`